 Study Tour Basics

 The Chazen Institute reserves the right to cancel a study tour due to low enrollment or other circumstances which would make the study tour non-viable.
-If a study tour is cancelled, your deposit and bid points will be refunded.
+If a study tour is cancelled, your deposit will be refunded.

 - Only current, full-time Columbia Business School students (no significant others).

 - Students must not have holds on their student accounts.
 Each student must reconcile his/her account prior to submitting a tour deposit.

 - Students not officially enrolled in the study tour cannot participate in any study tour activities.

 - All students traveling on a Columbia program must have valid travel medical insurance that covers routine and emergency care.